-- if you are able to reach an agreement you can formalise your agreement by applying for Consent Orders in the Family Court; or
+- if you are able to reach an agreement you can formalise your agreement through a financial agreement or by applying for consent orders by seeking the Court make orders in the terms of your agreement; or

-- if you are unable to reach an agreement you can apply to the court for financial orders, including orders relating to the division of property and if necessary payment of spouse or de facto partner maintenance.
+- if you are unable to reach an agreement you can apply to the Court for a decision.

 The Family Law Act sets out the general principles the court will take into consideration when deciding financial disputes.
 The general principles are the same, regardless of whether you were in a marriage or a de facto relationship.
 They include:

 - listing your assets and debts are and their value;